 Visit the oldest public farmers market in America – Pike Place Market.
 While brimming with tourists and quite overwhelming at times, this attraction is a must-do in the city.
 The good news is that since you’ll be around for 13-weeks you can explore it at little intervals throughout the weeks!
 There are tons of shops, restaurants, and bars in and around the market to be discovered!
 Before going, read my comprehensive guide – Everything You Need to Know Before Visiting Pike Place Market.

 Get out in nature and explore the surrounding areas of Seattle!
 Make a day trip to the kitsch Bavarian town of Leavenworth.
 Make a day of hiking Lena Lake and finishing up with a late lunch at Hama Hama Oyster!
 Or visit the little wine region of Woodinville that is located right outside of Seattle.
 Washington has loads of things to offer beyond Seattle.

-Go full on tourist mode at the Seattle Space Needle and Chihuly Gardens.
-Again, both touristy… but both necessary attractions to see!
+Go full-on tourist mode at the Seattle Space Needle and Chihuly Gardens.
+Again, both touristy… but both the necessary attractions to see!
 Both of these famous sites are next to each other and the best part is that if you buy a combined ticket, entrance fees are reduced.

 Rainy day in Seattle and you’re going stir crazy locked up inside?
 Check out all of the things that there are to do in Seattle despite the dreaded rain!